 UHT milk, however, is even more likely to be bacteria-free.
 That’s because it’s intensively boiled, meaning you’re likely to get much more bacteria out of UHT long-term than a standard bottle of milk.

-Do you know any interesting or fun facts about milk nutrition that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting milk nutrition facts?
+Share them in the comments below!